nuel-ikwuoma/autoimagebuild/README.md

 # autoimagebuild

 Setup for an automated image build

-A push to this repo would trigger a build
+Busybox is used as the base image

+Pushing to master branch triggers autobuild as configured